Ritika6patel/Hospital-database-creation-and-migration/README.md

 What began as a technical exercise in SQL design evolved into a comprehensive digital transformation blueprint, bridging the gap between technology and operational strategy.

-It reinforced one essential truth — data is not just about storage; it’s about enabling smarter, faster, and
+It reinforced one essential truth — data is not just about storage; it’s about enabling smarter, faster, and safer healthcare decisions.

 ## Images/screenshot
 Database looks like : ![Alt Text](https://github.com/username/repo/assets/image.jpg)